pbulteel/eufy_vacuum/README.md

 # Eufy Robovac control for Python

 Work in progress!
-This is a fork of a fork.
+This is a fork of a fork, of a fork, its forkception

 ## Installation
 Pre-requisites: